dsp-shp/diff4html/README.md

 Out[3]: True
 ```

-BTW: there is a hash mechanism under the hood that protects the delta to be applied to any random html:
+By the way, there is a hash mechanism under the hood that protects the delta to be applied to any random html:
 ```python
 In [4]: page_2 + diff # diff can be applied to page_1 only
 Out[4]: ValueError: wrong snapshot used for applying diff